atangeman/GitPortfolioPureMVC/README.md

 ## My Portfolio based on [PureMVC](http://puremvc.github.com/) [JavaScript](https://github.com/PureMVC/puremvc-js-multicore-framework/wiki) Demo - TodoMVC
 This web application is built using an adaptation of the [TodoMVC Project](http://todomvc.com) and PureMVC, a JavaScript application framework comparison demo.
-It showcases my work in GIS and other development and uses GitHub's API to organize by project
+It showcases my work in GIS and other development.

+Custom modifications to the code include a front-end redesign and incorporation of [GitHub's API](https://developer.github.com/v3/) to list projects by type and to display .MD (markdown) files in HTML format.
+Later implementations may include the use of LinkedIn API.

 The pseudo-classes are written in PureMVC's optional built-in style.